-One of your customers reports poor performance for his virtual machine, including slowness and fails.
+One of your customers reports poor performance for a virtual machine, including slowness and fails.
 This scenario provides one way that you can use vRealize Operations Manager to investigate the problem based on information available in the Troubleshooting tabs.

 From this initial review, you know that problems exist in addition to the memory alert, so you use the Events tabs to do a more thorough investigation.